HYDRA - Hybrid Design and Rotorcraft Analysis

 The first problem is called preliminary sizing.
 The four main vehicle characteristics (weight, size, performance and fuel) are interdependent and must be determined simultaneously to ensure that the design is consistent with the parameters chosen.
 Given a fixed payload, mission and some combination of design parameters, an initial guess for vehicle weight is chosen, and fixed-point iterations are performed until the design characteristics converge.

 The second problem can be tackled with multi-variable design optimization, or parametric sweeps.
-The problem with preliminary sizing is that the response surface is extremely non-convex, and global optimization tools add another layer of complexity and require their own specialized fine-tuning of tolerances and error bands for each problem set.
+The challenge with preliminary sizing is that the response surfaces are typically non-convex, and global optimization tools add another layer of complexity and require their own specialized fine-tuning of tolerances and error bands for each problem set.
 HYDRA is capable of both approaches; factorial search and a multi-discplinary optimization (MDO) framework.

-Furthermore, the intention is reduce the computational cost of HYDRA so that sweeps of the entire parameter space of design variables can be done, and the code structure is modular for future developments.
-By writing the low-level code in Fortran and wrapping it with Python, distinct modules are created that can be used as plug-and-play units in the Python framework.
+Furthermore, the intention is reduce the computational cost of HYDRA so that sweeps of the entire parameter space of design variables can be done in a time sensitive manner, and the code structure is modular for future developments.
+By writing the numerically intensive routines in Fortran and wrapping it with Python, distinct modules are created that can be used as plug-and-play units in the Python framework.
+The code suite also makes use of native Python libraries, such as the the optimization routines.

 A more detailed look at the various calculations that occur in preliminary sizing is given below.